 - Shining light at an aircraft to impair its operation

-Shining a laser or bright light at an aircraft is especially dangerous.
+When someone chooses to point a laser at an aircraft, they put others in danger.
 This is because the light could blind or impair the pilot.
 This could even cause a plane crash in certain situations.
 That is why these charges are considered serious charges in the state of California.

 Criminal Defense Lawyer Near Me (310) 896-2723